jikamens/jobs-filterer-for-linkedin/README.md

 ## Installing from source code

+### Chrome

 To load this extension into Chrome from source code:

 1. Download the source code from Github to your computer, either by cloning it with Git or by downloading and unpacking [this zip file][zip].

+2. Run `make` in the source directory to build the extension.

-2. Paste "`chrome://extensions`" into your URL bar.
+3. Paste "`chrome://extensions`" into your URL bar.

-3. If the "Developer mode" switch in the upper right corner isn't enabled, enable it.
+4. If the "Developer mode" switch in the upper right corner isn't enabled, enable it.

-4. Click the "Load unpacked button".
+5. Click the "Load unpacked" button.

-5. Select the directory containing the extension's source code.
+6. Select the directory containing the extension's source code.

+### Firefox

+Firefox makes it _very difficult_ to install extensions that haven't been signed by Mozilla.
+You'll need to be running a version of Firefox that allows this, e.g., [Developer Edition][ffdev], [Nightly][ffnightly], or [Unbranded][ffunbranded].

+If you are using one of these Firefox versions, then you can set the preference `xpinstall.signatures.required` to false by visiting `about:config`, then run `make` in the source directory to build `LinkedInJobsFilterer.xpi`, then open the add-ons page in Firefox, click on the gear icon, select "Install Add-on From File...", and browse to the XPI file.

 ## Copyright